INB has helped hundreds of people buy homes in the Bloomington area since the bank opened a loan office in Bloomington in December 2012.

 Making Banking Easy in Bloomington-Normal

 A nice, visible building is only part of the story.
 INB also recently hired key staff to make sure things run as they should.
-“We’re already strong in the Bloomington market when it comes to mortgage loans,” John says, yet he expects our newest lender, Mark Larsen, to really help get our name out in the community.
+“We’re already strong in the Bloomington market when it comes to mortgage loans," says Wilson.

 Commercial Lender Chris Thoennes came to INB to build our commercial lending program in Bloomington.
 Chris, a lifelong resident of the area, says he believes INB lives up to its tagline of “We Make Banking Easy.”
 “It may sound cliché,” he says, “but I’ve seen it in action.
 I’m able to take really good care of our customers.”